Impact on Business (GRI3-3)

 Preventative and Corrective Measures

-• Use assistive or moving equipment, especially for heavy and water-absorbing materials
+• Use of lifting or moving equipment, especially for heavy materials

 At-risk Persons